-Established in 1824, Gold Hill is a restored nineteenth century gold mining town with a 70 acre park, restaurant and numerous locally owned shops in eastern Rowan County.
+Established in 1824, Historic Gold Hill is a restored nineteenth century gold mining town with a 70 acre park, restaurant and numerous locally owned shops in eastern Rowan County.
 The village is home to the site of the Barnhardt and Randolph Gold mines that garnered nineteenth century fame as the richest gold mining property east of the Mississippi.
 Today the village is one of the regions most sought after wedding venues and a favorite for photographers.
 The old mining roads throughout the are now hiking/cycling trails and include the Gold Hill Rail Trail which was the original narrow-gauge railroad spur line through the mining region.

-The Gold Hill Historical Preservation Society would not be the same without all of the amazing members that give their time and resources to support our programs.
+The Gold Hill Historic Preservation Society would not be the same without all of the amazing members that give their time and resources to support our programs.
 GHHPS relies on membership to help raise funds for maintaining our buildings and infrastructure, and for hosting events like The Annual Lighting of the Fall Fires, that ushers in the Thanksgiving and Christmas season, our annual Memorial Day Bike Ride and many more.
 Becoming a member is easy.
 Just click on the link below.